Who Was Marco Polo?

 Family and Kids

 After his release from prison in 1299, Polo returned to Venice, where he married, raised three daughters and, for some 25 years, carried on the family business.

-Marco died at his home in Venice on January 8, 1324.
+Polo died at his home in Venice on January 8, 1324.
 As he lay dying, friends and fans of his book paid him visits, urging him to admit that his book was fiction.
-Marco wouldn't relent.
+Polo wouldn't relent.
 "I have not told half of what I saw," he said.

-In the centuries since his death, Marco Polo has received the recognition that failed to come his way during his lifetime.
+In the centuries since his death, Polo has received the recognition that failed to come his way during his lifetime.
 So much of what he claimed to have seen has been verified by researchers, academics and other explorers.
-Even if his accounts came from other travelers he met along the way, Marco's story has inspired countless other adventurers to set off and see the world.
-Two centuries after Marco's passing, Christopher Columbus set off across the Atlantic in hopes of finding a new route to the Orient.
-With him was a copy of Marco Polo's book.
+Even if his accounts came from other travelers he met along the way, Polo's story has inspired countless other adventurers to set off and see the world.
+Two centuries after Polo's passing, Christopher Columbus set off across the Atlantic in hopes of finding a new route to the Orient.
+With him was a copy of Polo's book.